uw-dims/dims-ocd/source/currentsystem.rst

 Constraints
 ~~~~~~~~~~~

++ Data currently held in the PRISEM system cannot be shared with non-PRISEM
+  members without the express permission of those whose data is held in the
-+ The DIMS team is operating under an NDA with the City of Seattle for access
+  system.
+The DIMS team is operating under an NDA with the City of Seattle for
-  to their data in the PRISEM system for development purposes.
-Anonymization
+  access to `the City's data` in the PRISEM system for development purposes.
-  features described in this document are intended to facilitate sharing within
+  Anonymization features described in this document are intended to facilitate
-  these policy constraints.
+  sharing within these policy constraints.

 + The DIMS team is operating under an NDA with the Ops-Trust organization for
   access to the source code for their portal.
-Ops-Trust will decide when and
-  how to release the source code to the general public, pending modifications
-  and application penetration testing to be performed by the DIMS team.
+Ops-Trust has released the source
+  for the portal on GitHub (https://github.com/ops-trust/portal.git).
+Other
+  information not made public yet cannot be released without their permission.

 + The DIMS team is operating under export control restrictions that apply to
   any/all encryption software used in the system.
 Based on consultation with UW